-It is an issue that is at the heart of the arguments made to the Drafting Committee on behalf of the retailers.
-Thirty one They point out that 31 states have enacted some version of a "gift card" exemption.
-But the twenty-two states that do not exempt gift cards say the loss of the ability to recover unclaimed gift card proceeds will result in a loss of funds that probably will never be claimed by owners and will be fully usable by the state because by their nature gift cards are usually issued in a form which allows them to be redeemed by the bearer of the card and only rarely is the owner's name and address associated with or attached to the card.
-States say that in that case, they, not the holder, should receive the benefit of any windfall.
+owners and will be fully usable by the state because by their nature gift cards are issued in a form which allows them to be redeemed by the bearer of the card and only rarely is the owner's name and address associated with or attached to the card.
+States say they, not the holder, should receive the benefit of any windfall.

-The other context in which the issue arises is the "business to business" or "B2B" exemption, which excludes from property subject to the unclaimed property rules, credit balances, debts and other transactions of record between two businesses.
-Fifteen states have adopted some form of a B2B exemption from their unclaimed property laws which in essence recognizes that businesses, particularly those in an ongoing, continuing business relationship with each other, are in the best position to determine whether their they have unclaimed property is-being held by the other business.
+The other context in which the issue arises is the "business to business" or "B2B" exemption.
+Fifteen states have adopted some form of a B2B exemption from their unclaimed property laws which in essence recognizes that businesses, particularly those in an ongoing, continuing business relationship with each other, are in the best position to determine whether their unclaimed property is being held by the other business.
 These businesses say that they are not likely to lose track of their respective claims and obligations, and do not need or want the assistance of states in making such determinations.
 Moreover, they say that they should be allowed to enter into arm's length agreements by which each party affirms that they keep track of their accounts and agree to waive any entitlement on the part of either party to recover "unclaimed" property or obligation to turn over such "unclaimed" property to the state.
-A particular concern of businesses is the practice of examiners towho use a statistical sample of a company's commercial accounts for a specified period of time to identify outstanding credit balances, then extrapolate the results back to a point in time, which in states with no statute of repose, can be as far back as 1981; well beyond any company's normal record retention policy.- Businesses point out that frequently business credits are only promised or offered purchase price discounts which remain into the businesses' books premised upon there being future purchases, and remain uncollected or unredeemed if such future purchases are never made.
-Records rarely frequently do not exist by which business can refute or rebut a presumption that commercial credit accounts represent real debts owed by the business to its business customers.
-The result of allowing states to assert ana deficiency for unclaimed property deficiency, not based on actual records, but on no more than a statistical sample relating back before the time where records still exist, often may be nothing more than a true windfall derived by the state at the expense of a holder who may not in fact have owed the extrapolated liability to any owner.
+A particular concern of businesses is the practice of examiners to use a statistical sample of a company's commercial accounts for a specified period of time to identify outstanding credit balances, then extrapolate the results back to a point in time which in states with no statute of repose can be as far back as 1981, well beyond any company's normal record retention policy.
+Businesses point out that frequently business credits are only promised or offered purchase price discounts which remain in the businesses' books premised upon there being future purchases, and remain uncollected or unredeemed if such future purchases are never made.
+Records rarely exist by which business can refute or rebut a presumption that commercial credit accounts represent real debts owed by the business to its business customers.
+The result of allowing states to assert an unclaimed property deficiency, not based on actual records, but on no more than a statistical sample relating back before the time where records still exist, often may be nothing more than a true windfall derived by the state at the expense of a holder who may not in fact have owed the extrapolated liability to any owner.